 - Solid SPC can be first dissolved in water, and the solid catalyst added to the solution to generate oxygen.

 The reaction proceeds until all hydrogen peroxide is consumed.
 Further portions of sodium percarbonate can be added to the same catalyst for more oxygen to be generated.

 Sodium percarbonate is a very efficient source of oxygen.
-The amount of 30% of H2O2 in the solid corresponds to a significant amount of released oxygen.
-For example, 10 g of catalyzed sodium percarbonate (a table spoon) produces more than 1 liter of oxygen gas.
+The amount of 30% of H2O2 in the solid form corresponds to a significant amount of released oxygen.
+For example, 10 g of catalyzed sodium percarbonate (a tablespoon) produces more than 1 liter of oxygen gas.
 Actually, more oxygen can be obtained from the catalyzed sodium percarbonate than from a pressurized (150 bars) gas cylinder of the same total weight (steel cylinder weight included).
-Moreover, sodium percarbonate can be used in as small as "sachet" portions and it does not involve high pressures.
-The only by product is ash soda - a common and benign household product, often used even in food.
+Moreover, sodium percarbonate can be used in portions as small as a "sachet" and it does not involve high pressures.
+The only byproduct of this reaction is ash soda (sodium carbonate) - a common and benign household product, sometimes used even in food.